lpsinger/userguide/analysis/searches.rst

 for signals with durations of up to a few seconds that are coincident in multiple detectors.
 The analysis is performed on the time-frequency data obtained with a wavelet transform. cWB selects wavelet amplitudes above the fluctuations of the detector noise and groups them into clusters.
-Tuned versions for binary black holes (search name BBH and IMBH) choose time-frequency patterns with frequency increasing in time.
 For clusters correlated in multiple detectors, cWB reconstructs the direction to the source and the signal waveforms with the constrained maximum likelihood method.
 To assign detection significance to the found events, cWB ranks them by the coherent signal-to-noise ratio obtained from cross-correlation of the signal waveforms reconstructed in different detectors.
+A tuned version of the search (**cWB-BBH**) chooses time-frequency patterns with frequency increasing in time to better match the signal associated with binary black holes mergers.

 **oLIB** [#oLIB]_ uses the Q transform to decompose GW strain data into several time-frequency planes of constant quality factors :math:`Q`, where :math:`Q